Azure/aca-landing-zone-accelerator/scenarios/aca-internal/bicep/05-aca-app.md

-# Create resources for the AKS Cluster
+# Create resources for the ACA

 The following will be created: